tinystacks/mkdocs/docs/security.md

-At Tinystacks, we design all of our solutions with security in mind.
-In this article, we describe the measures that Tinystacks takes to ensure the security of your stack.
-We also discuss the permissions required by Tinystacks to operate on your connected accounts.
+At TinyStacks, we design all of our solutions with security in mind.
+In this article, we describe the measures that TinyStacks takes to ensure the security of your stack.
+We also discuss the permissions required by TinyStacks to operate on your connected accounts.

-### Stack Security
+## Stack Security

 Every stack in TinyStacks is created with a secure architecture.
 The security measures we've taken include:

-**Hosting your stack in a VPC with public/private subnets**.
-You can host your stack with one of two patterns:
+**Hosting your stack in a VPC with public/isolated subnets**.
+TinyStacks hosts your stack with three private subnets and three isolated subnets.
+We place your (optional) PostgreSQL database and ECS cluster compute instances in the isolated subnets for additional protection.

-* Three public subnets and two private subnets.
-We use VPC Link to establish a peer into the public subnets.
-* Three private subnets and three isolated subnets.
-We use VPC Link to establish a peer into the private subnets.
+As discussed [in our architecture overview](architecture.md), we use one of two methods to provide public access to your application, depending on the scaling option you're using:

+* **Application Load Balancer**: Your ALB is hosted in your public subnets.
+Since it's located in the same VPC as your isolated subnets, it can interact freely with your containers over your container's exposed ports.
+* **API Gateway**: If you use API Gateway, we create a VPC link between API Gateway and your isolated subnets.
+This allows for secure communication between your API endpoints and your containers without traffic flowing over the public Internet.

+**Security groups**.
+We define security groups on all components of your architecture that restrict communications to trusted entities.
+For example, our security group rules ensure that only your containers running in your isolated subnets can connect to the appropriate port on your TinyStacks-provisioned PostgreSQL database (and, optionally, your database bastion host if you create one).
+Similarly, if you use Application Load Balancer for your API endpoints, your containers restrict access to their exposed port(s) to the ALB instance running in your VPC.

 **Secure database access**.
-When TinyStacks creates a PostgreSQL database for your application, we create it inside one of your private subnets.
-This secures your database against intrusion attempts from outside your VPC.
+When TinyStacks creates a PostgreSQL database for your application, we create it inside your isolated subnets.
+This secures your database against access from outside your VPC.
 You can also optionally create a bastion host, which will enable secure SSH tunneling to your VPC in case your team requires direct database access.

 **Encrypting secrets**.
 All secrets used by your stack (such as your database connection information and credentials) are stored in encrypted format in [AWS Secrets Manager](https://aws.amazon.com/secrets-manager/).
 For example, when you ask TinyStacks to create a PostgreSQL database for your stack, TinyStacks stores the database name, hostname, username, password, and other sensitive access information in an entry in AWS Secrets Manager.